oguayasa/CrypticityAndVisualSearch-Pt2/README.md

 Boxplots to visualize treatments effects
 ----------------------------------------

-To visualize treatment effects and subject variation, we will use boxplots overlaid on top of individual lines representing subject averages across treatments.
+To visualize average treatment effects both across and within subjects, we will use boxplots overlaid on top of individual lines representing subject averages across treatments.
 Below each boxplot figure, we will include a histogram showing the distribution of within subject differences across treatments.
+While including the histogram is not necessary (technically people could figure out treatment differences by looking at the boxplot), it does make this difference much easier to visualize.

-These figures will include data from all measures, so that we can discuss results from the measures that were not used as examples for the GLMM and ICC analyses.
+These figures will include data from all measures so that we can discuss results outside of those in the examples given above.

 **Figure 6** Number of TP searches and Average Search Duration.
 ![](https://github.com/oguayasa/CrypticityAndVisualSearch-Pt2/blob/master/imgs/genResultsBarPlots.2.jpg)